56kcloud/Training/Docker/kickstart/chapters/webapps.md

    $ docker container run --name static-site-2 --env AUTHOR="Your Name" --detach --publish 8888:80 dockersamples/static-site
    ```

-   Open your browser to `http://0.0.0.0:32773` and open a second tab `http://0.0.0.0:8888` We can now view both websites running in parralel on your Docker Host.
+   Open your browser to `http://0.0.0.0:32773` and open a second tab `http://0.0.0.0:8888` We can now view both websites running in parallel on your Docker Host.

 <center><img src="../images/web-app.png" title="web-app"></center>